electronic-dance-music/photo-site/README.md

 Site created for hosting Lizzie's photo portfolio.

+## Making the Website Live
+### RUN LOCALLY:
+Open terminal (probably linux subsystem for windows) and in the root directry of the project, run
+- `npm install`
+- `npm start`

+### GO LIVE ON INTERNET
+Make sure to make code changes in the main branch.
+Once done, you can commit and push those changes, then run the following commands to get the website ready then deploy it online (which will modify the gh-pages branch of the repo):

+`npm run build`
+`npm run deploy`

 ## How to update website
 To update the website, you can add photos, text, etc. all in the 'public' folder, then run some commands to get the website ready and online.